basil08/jekyll-now/news/annual2020.md

 Birla High School celebrated its Annual Prize Day on August 29, 2020 virtually to recognize and encourage sincere and talented students.

-I had the honour to be awarded prizez for sustained excellence and overall rank one among all sections.
+I had the honour to be awarded prizes for sustained excellence and overall rank one among all sections.

 The Times of India covered our function.
 Below are few screenshots.